NOW Registering and accepting abstracts: 17th annual SC INBRE Science Symposium – Sat, Feb 21, USC Columbia (Abstracts due Jan 23!!!)

 For more info, contact:

-The Claflin University Molecular Science Research Center has been designated a Research Core Facility Core Research Facility for the state by SCRA because of specialized analytical equipment in the Molecular Science Research Center.
+The Claflin Molecular Science Research Center has been designated a Research Core Facility Core Research Facility for the state by SCRA because of specialized analytical equipment in the Molecular Science Research Center.
 Claflin has the second largest NMR in the state of South Carolina, 700 MHz Bruker NMR.
 Claflin also has a 300 MHz NMR and additional high-end equipment.

 For more info, contact: